minio/kes-docs/README.md

 MinIO uses an internal style guide.
 Allow maintainers to modify your branch when you submit your PR so that we can adjust for internal style consistencies.

-Otherwise, follow the following resources in order of preference:
+Otherwise, follow these resources in order of preference:

 1. [MongoDB Style Guide](https://www.mongodb.com/docs/meta/style-guide/quickstart/)
 2. [ASD-STE-100 Simplified Technical English](https://asd-ste100.org/STE_downloads.html#features16-x)